LuckySevenOW/team1-assignment4-game/README.md

+# team1-assignment4-game
 The repository for the GAME 10003 Assignment #4, the Collaborative 2D Game Project.

-Game Concept:

-This game will be a 2D platformer in the vein of the original Donkey Kong, with the player being tasked with reaching the top of a series of platforms while avoiding barrels and other obstacles that roll down.
+This game is a 2D platformer in the vein of the original Donkey Kong, Where your goal is to reach the top of a series of platforms, surviving as long as you can while avoiding barrels!

-Ideas:

-    Endless Runner?

-Tasks:

-    Sprites
-    Background
-    Player Movement & Collision
-    Obstacles & Their Collision
-    UI Elements (Functionality)
-    Scoring
-    Win State/Fail State

-Roles & Tasks:
+Controls:

+W - Jump & Climb Ladders

+A - Left

+S - Drop Down

+D - Right

+Team Members:

-    Jake: Background and Character Art & Implementation Daniel (Scyth3Lucif3r): Platform, Ball, & Player Collision
+- Jake: Background Art, Character & Barrel Sprites, Implementation

+-  Daniel (Scyth3Lucif3r): Platform, Ball & Player Collision

-    Nick: Player and Obstacle Movement
+- Nick: Player & Obstacle Movement

-    Zoe: UI and UI Implementation
+- Zoe: UI and UI Implementation

-    Nate: Scoring, Game Over Screen, & Ladder Collision
+- Nate: Score, Timer & Ladder Collision